Physics-Informed Quantum Communication Networks: A Vision Towards the Quantum Internet: Physics-informed Problems and Future Directions in QCNs

 \subsubsection{Storage Time of Quantum States}

-As quantum states are stored for a longer duration inside a quantum memory, they start to decohere, which affects their quality and eventually results in losing the stored quantum information.
+As quantum states are stored for a longer duration, they start to decohere, which affects their quality and eventually results in losing the stored quantum information.
 A quantum node can control how long to store each qubit as well as which qubits must be prioritized based on their users' requirements.
 This time-scheduling of the quantum memory must be physics-informed by accounting for the decoherence and the quantum memory technology.
-This storage time of qubits in quantum memories is an important controllable parameter in QCNs since it directly affects the fidelity of quantum states, and the overall QCN delay.
+This storage time of qubits in quantum memories is an important controllable parameter in QCNs since it directly affects the qubits fidelity, and the overall QCN delay.